There’s a spirit of optimism across social media as pubs and bars across the UK invite guests back through the doors for indoor seating.

 Be generous with suppliers.

 Recommend their products to other pubs and restaurants, and let them know you recommended them.
 Ask them how you can help them with their own goals and share feedback you get from your customers about their produce.

 Before the 2020 shutdown, UK pub food waste had been costing UK pubs £357m each year emitting as much carbon dioxide as 600,000 cars according to research from Waste & Resources Action Program (WRAP).

 Use pre-lockdown data to assess where you were dropping the ball with waste management.
 Devise a plan to improve on previous performance & review progress regularly.

 This will help you get a deeper understanding of patterns of waste so that you can create strategies to target problem areas of food waste.
 For example, by giving customers different options of portion size on frequently wasted menu items.

 You should have waste-management teams in the kitchen and front of house accountable for their areas.

 Select someone in each of these teams as your waste management advocates.
 Ask them to train new team members on waste management practices so that good habits are developed early.

 Those are just a few ways to prevent waste management errors from spoiling all your reopening hard work.
 For more, here’s WRAP’s ‘Take Action on Waste’ guidelines for pubs.

 We can help too.
-Get the Growyze app to manage waste intelligently from your phone to see the bigger picture, spot patterns, and curb waste more effectively.
+Book a demo and try the growyze app for 30 days free to manage waste intelligently from your phone to see the bigger picture, spot patterns, and curb waste more effectively.